London Gliding Club

 Until a pilot has an airspace rating he will be confined to the default airspace.
 This will be explained in detail during instruction to fly or by site check if the pilot is already suitably qualified.
 As a reminder this airspace can be described as:

-This airspace is available to all airspace rated pilots during any daytime hours that LTCC have been informed of our intention to use the airspace.
+This airspace is available to all airspace rated pilots during any daytime hours that LTCC have been informed of our intention to use the airspace with the exception of the Spin Training Area.
 As a reminder this airspace can be described as:

-The use of 26 airspace is only possible when a trained tower controller is available and Luton are on runway 26 operation.
-The tower controller can allow or deny access to the 26 airspace and operates with the authority of the CFI.
-He must keep the mobile LTCC phone with him at all times as this is the means by which LTCC will inform us of a change of operating conditions at Luton.
-If the 26 airspace is closed then the phone may be returned to the club office but must be placed in the control of a member of staff.
-Leaving it on a desk is not sufficient.
+The use of 25 airspace is only possible when a trained tower controller is available and Luton are on runway 25 operation.
+The tower controller can allow or deny access to the 25 airspace and operates with the authority of the CFI.
+He must keep the LTCC phone with him at all times as this is the means by which LTCC will inform us of a change of operating conditions at Luton.

-When Luton are operating on runway 26 the additional airspace may be used by "Airspace Rated Pilots" provided that they gain permission to enter the airspace from the Tower Contoller on Dunstable Radio 119.90MHz.
+When Luton are operating on runway 25 the additional airspace may be used by "Airspace Rated Pilots" provided that they gain permission to enter the airspace from the Tower Controller on Dunstable Radio 119.905MHz.
 "Airspace Rated Pilots" will be familiar with the required procedures, but are welcome to seek advice or confirmation at any time from the CFI or Chief Tug Pilot.
 Rated pilots will have reaffirmed their understanding of the airspace limits and operating requirements annually.

 Airspace changes.
 Controlled airspace is subject to change at frequent intervals.
-A current CAA ½ million map should be used to define latest controlled airspace but does not define our operating agreement with Luton or LTCC.
+A current CAA ½ million map should be used to define controlled airspace but does not define our operating agreement with Luton or LTCC.
+Changes made between chart issues are detailed on the CAA web site.

 Before flying solo on the hill for the first time a pilot must have completed twelve solo flights and pass a dual check.
 The first solo hill flight may be in a K21 or K23 at the discretion of the instructor.
 The check flight will ascertain airmanship, soaring ability, knowledge of hill soaring practices and the following local rules.
 All heights referred to in these rules are above airfield (QFE).